liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

-**Note:** Even if you don't think your application needs to be translated into multiple languages, use the localization pattern presented here for any messages displayed in your user interface.
+**Note:** Even if you don't think your application needs to be translated into multiple languages, use the localization pattern presented here for any messages your user interface displays.
 It's much easier to change the messages by updating a language properties file than by finding every instance of a message and replacing it in your JSPs and Java classes.